Monterey Hearing Loss in Children

 Hearing loss is extremely difficult on children if it is not diagnosed early on.
 Most children have a hard time communicating that they are having trouble hearing, and may not even realize it is a problem.
 Our lead Monterey audiologist has placed special emphasis on working with children age 10 and up.
 We know what to look for and what remedies will help the patient enjoy a life full of sound.

-If you have any questions about hearing loss in children, or would like to have your child examined, call (831) 216-1281.
+If you have any questions about hearing loss in children, or would like to have your child examined in Monterey or Salinas, call (831) 216-1281.